barryclark/jekyll-now/_posts/2014-12-23-Entity Type Configuration Many To Many Relations.md

 }
 {% endhighlight %}

 **UPDATE: There was a mistake in the above snippet.
 The WithMany call had a 'product' as a parameter which was wrong and probably left over from testing.
-Updated after the actual colleague that was mentioned in he beginning pointed it out in the comments which apparently don't work at the moment.
-Probably an issue with Disqus and I'll look into fixing it ASAP**
+Updated after the actual colleague that was mentioned in the beginning of the post pointed it out in the comments which apparently don't work at the moment.
+Probably an issue with Disqus and I'll look into fixing it ASAP.**

 The configuration inherits from our own base abstract generic class.
 I found this convenient because I usually keep the configurations in a separate